awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

 run_demo if $PROGRAM_NAME == __FILE__
 ```

-For an example that shows how to upload an object without SSE, see [Uploading objects](upload-objects.md)\.

 The following code example demonstrates how to determine the encryption state of an existing object\.